Discovery

 Auto-discovery with --discover

-The citrea-scanner CLI can automatically crawl the deployer contract to find all BINST contracts registered on-chain:
+The citrea-scanner CLI can automatically crawl the factory contract to find all BINST process instances registered on-chain:

 cargo run --bin citrea-scanner -- \